Expert Reviews – Kruger NP

 Killing time in Kruger

 Yes, it could be called Africa for beginners, however it also has wilder offerings, such as bush walks in some beautifully scenic and remote areas.
-When I entered the park for the first time, I was greeted by the sight of two dwarf mongoose mating by the side of the road - they didn’t even look up.
-Next I saw a huge herd of impala, and couldn’t believe my luck, what a sighting!
+When I entered the park for the first time, I was greeted by the sight of two dwarf mongooses mating by the side of the road – they didn’t even look up.
+Next, I saw a huge herd of impala, and couldn’t believe my luck, what a sighting!
 Two days later when I was leaving I whizzed past a herd double that size without a glance...so many animals glimpsed elsewhere are so common here.
-Sadly, rhino poaching has again become a major problem in the park - 252 rhino were slaughtered in Kruger for their horns in 2011.

 Safaris for everyone